MON-200

 The MON-200 is a directional type anti-personnel mine designed and manufactured in Soviet Union.
 It is an enlarged version of the MON-100 mine.

-Because of its large size, this directional blast mine can also be used against light-skinned vehicles and helicopters.
+Because of its large size, this directional fragmentation mine can also be used against light-skinned vehicles and helicopters.

+Number 200 in the code name means 200 meters of effective distance for seriously damaging people.